kepano/list-to-table/README.md

-# List to Table

-A simple Obsidian plugin that converts selected lists into markdown tables.
+A simple Obsidian plugin that converts selected lists into Markdown tables.

 ## Features